-Health Care Spending Account (HCSA): Use the HCSA to pay for certain health care expenses for you and your qualified dependents that are not paid by any medical, dental or vision plan.
-You are eligible to enroll in the HCSA if you are not enrolled in the High Deductible Plan with HSA (formerly known as the "High Deductible")

-establish a Health Savings Account (HSA) for the remainder of the plan year.

-- Dependent Day Care Spending Account (DCSA): Use the DCSA to pay for certain dependent day care expenses so that you (and your spouse, if applicable) can work or look for work.
+- Health Care Spending Account (HCSA): Use the HCSA to pay for certain health care expenses for you and your qualified dependents that are not paid by any medical, dental or vision plan.
+You are eligible to enroll in the HCSA if you are not enrolled in the High Deductible Plan with HSA (formerly known as the "High Deductible Health Plan").
+If you enroll in the High Deductible Plan with HSA, you cannot enroll in the HCSA.
+If you elect the High Deductible Plan with HSA due to a qualified change in status and you were previously enrolled in the HCSA, you are allowed to retain the HCSA; however, you cannot continue to make contributions.
+The establishment of the HCSA precludes you from being eligible to establish a Health Savings Account (HSA) for the remainder of the plan year. - Limited Purpose Health Care Spending Account (LPSA): Use the LPSA if you are enrolled in the High Deductible Plan with HSA to pay for dental and vision and/or preventive care medical expenses for you and your qualified dependents that are not paid by any medical, dental or vision plan or your HSA. - Dependent Day Care Spending Account (DCSA): Use the DCSA to pay for certain dependent day care expenses so that you (and your spouse, if applicable) can work or look for work.
 Note: This account cannot be used to pay for health care expenses for your dependents. - Transportation Reimbursement Incentive Program (TRIP): Use TRIP to pay for the cost of public transportation and parking so you can commute to and from work.
 Note: TRIP is not part of Annual Enrollment.
 You can enroll at any time.

-Note: For information about the HSA paired with the High Deductible Plan with HSA, see the "Health Savings Account" section in the Medical section.